 This book provides an excellent addition to the current international education literature in providing a robust European theoretical perspective on student mobility within European higher education.

-Darla K. Deardorff, Association of International Education Administrators.
+Darla K. Deardorff, Association of International Education Administrators, USA.

 Joana Almeida has done a great service to research about study abroad in this book.
 She has combined an admirably comprehensive and systematic analysis of the field - and a characterisation of its evolution - with her own mixed-methods study of contrasting experiences of varied study groups.
 Her book provides both a handbook-like introduction and a revealing and challenging empirical study.